 If an individual is found “Guilty But Insane”, he or she will most likely serve a period of commitment at the Arizona State Hospital or secure state mental facility in lieu of the Arizona Department of Corrections (ADOC).
 While committed, the individual will be under the jurisdiction of the Psychiatric Security Review Board.
 If the crime in question did not place anyone else in danger, a hearing will be set within 75 days of entering the hospital or mental health facility.
 During this hearing, the PSRB will determine if the individual should be released or in the alternative, civilly committed.
 For serious crimes, such as murder and assault resulting in serious injury, the defendant will usually serve the term of the crime in the hospital under the full jurisdiction of the PSRB.

 During their time in the hospital, mentally ill patients will be assessed by the PSRB periodically.
 If the patient exhibits that he or she is no longer mentally ill, nor dangerous, the PSRB will release that individual.
 The PSRB will also conditionally release a patient if that individual falls under the category of being mentally ill but no longer dangerous.
 In some instances, the PSRB will determine that a patient is no longer mentally ill but still dangerous, in which case the individual will remain in the hospital despite no longer being mentally ill.
 Attorney Buckallew has a firm understanding of the review standards and practices of the PSRB.
 He will assist you and your loved one through this process.

-Contact a mental health attorney serving Tempe if you would like to know more about the Psychiatric Security Review Board.
+Contact a mental health attorney serving the Phoenix area if you would like to know more about the Psychiatric Security Review Board.
 Schedule a case evaluation today!